Bearium-BB/Just-The-Docs-Template/README.md

-· The role of version control in software development.  - Claudia 9/30
+· What is Git (including pros and cons). - Claudia, Started 9/27 Due 10/1